A Haskell Binding for OpenBSD pledge

 newtype Pledge (zs :: [Promise]) (ps :: [Promise]) a

-= Pledge { getAction :: IO a }
+= Pledge { getAction :: IO a }requires some explanation

 The Explanation

-promotes data constructors to types
+DataKinds promotes data constructors to types

 Stdio :: Promise